privateai/pai-thin-client/README.md

     ignore_casing=True,
 )

-text_in = ["John is our CEO.
+text_in = ["John is our COE.
 This is Peter, he is a Software Engineer."] request_object = request_objects.analyze_text_obj(
     text=text_in,
     locale="en",